Garbage and Yard Waste Preparation

 - Place garbage and recycling carts a few inches from the curb or edge of the street, not in the street.

-- Keep carts at least 5 feet from objects that could be damaged or cause damage the the carts.
-This includes vehicles, mail boxes, fences, power lines, etc.
+- Keep carts at least three feet from other objects (i.e. vehicles, mail boxes, fences, power lines).

-- Place carts so that the cart handle faces your house and the front of the cart where the lid opens faces the street (see arrows on the lid).
+- Position carts so that cart handle faces your house.
+The front of the cart where the lid opens faces the street (see arrows on the lid).
 This will ensure the lid opens properly and is not damaged when emptied.

-- Carts should be stored where they cannot be easily seen from the street facing the front door of the house.
+- Carts should be stored where they cannot be seen from the street.

-- Do not park on the street on your collection day if possible.
-Parking on the street risks damage to your vehicle and may cause delays in collection.
+- You should not park on the street on collection day.
+Parking on the street may prevent us from servicing your cart.

 Unaccepted Items for Garbage Carts